Surge Suppression

 How Do Whole-Home Surge Protectors Work?

-When most Romeo, Michigan, homeowners think about surge protectors, they immediately conjure up an image of a small power strip with multiple devices plugged into it.
+When most Southeast Michigan homeowners think about surge protectors, they immediately conjure up an image of a small power strip with multiple devices plugged into it.
 These small devices work by automatically redirecting any excess electricity into metal oxide varistors (MOVs) found inside the power strip.
 They only offer limited protection, though, and they must be replaced each time a power surge occurs.
 In some cases, homeowners may not even realize that they’ve experienced a power surge that has damaged their power strips.
 In others, they just don’t think to replace them after the surge.
 When this happens, their devices are effectively left without any sort of protection.

 Whole-home surge protectors operate similarly to power strips, but on a much larger scale.
 They’re able to protect all devices and appliances receiving power through the home’s electrical panel and are designed to withstand multiple power surges.
 In most cases, they can protect sensitive electronics from surge damage for years without needing to be replaced.